-As most newer cards will work with the latest (called nvidia) driver older cards are not longer supported by the latest driver.
+As most newer cards will work with the latest (called nvidia) driver, older cards are no longer supported by the latest driver.
+Nvidia is sorting out older GPU to legacy branch this cards are not supported by the latest driver.

 The first thing you should do is get knowledge about your card and supported driver: